 - Specific types of student loans

 The funds must be in a bank account in your name for a minimum of 28 consecutive days.
-The bank statement cannot be 31 days old from the date of your student visa application.
+The bank statement needs to be no more than a month old from the date of your student visa application.
 If the evidence is in another currency other than GBP, please use the currency conversion website OANDA to make sure that the funds are at the correct level.

 The funds must be readily accessible cash, for example in a current (chequing) account, savings account, or certificate of deposit.
 You can also supply a bank letter in place of a bank statement.

 We have produced a sample bank letter and statements that you may find useful:

 Low-Risk Nationals: If you are a national of a country on the Government's 'differential evidence requirement' list, including EU/EEA and Swiss nationals, you are not required to submit evidence to show that you meet the financial requirements or provide your academic qualifications used to obtain an offer of study.
 You must confirm in your application that you have these documents.
 The Home Office, will retain the right to request sight of these documents.
 For the full list visit gov.uk/student-visa/money

 Step 2: Complete the online application form